What Strong Villages Do — and What We Can Do Here

 When designing this park in Nørrebro, the architects didn’t pick the benches from a catalogue.
 They asked residents to nominate specific objects from their home cultures.

-The Behavior: The park is now a collection of 108 objects from 62 countries: Moroccan fountains, Iraqi swings, Japanese octopus slides.
+What changed: The park is now a collection of 108 objects from 62 countries: Moroccan fountains, Iraqi swings, Japanese octopus slides.
 It isn’t a “generic” park; it is a museum of the specific people who live there.

 The Coolock Village Forum is currently looking at the Bellfield model to see if it would work here.